microsoft/reactxp/docs/docs/react_lifecycle.md

 ## Mounting & Unmounting

 When React encounters a component spec that has no corresponding node in the current virtual DOM, it inserts the spec into the virtual DOM.
 It also allocates a corresponding DOM element (in the case of React JS) or native control (in the case of React Native).
 This is referred to as *mounting* a component.
-Likewise, when a component instance is removed from the real DOM or native control hierarhcy, it is said to be *unmounted*.
+Likewise, when a component instance is removed from the real DOM or native control hierarchy, it is said to be *unmounted*.
 Certain methods, such as *setState*, can be called only while a component is mounted.

 The React.Component base class, from which all components derive, defines several methods that are called immediately before and after a component is mounted and before a component is unmounted.
 Component classes can override these methods if desired.
 For example, if you want to set the focus to a text input box, this can be done within the componentDidMount method.